Kxrochi/ORB/README.md

 ## Environment Setup

+Please find the .env file for my environment variables used, in the pebble submission.
+Find it under "Finalization Phase" -> "Ressourcen" inside a zip folder named "env.zip"

+#### OR set it manually as stated below:

 Before running the application, you need to set up Firebase configuration by creating a `.env` file in the project root directory.

 ### Firebase Setup